mickomso/taskManager/README.md

 mvn clean install
 ```

-Run the application once it is already compiled using the IDE's command or button intended for it.
+Run the application once it is already compiled using the IDE software.
 For this project it has been used the IntelliJ platform, for example.

 ### **_2. Main specifications_**
 The project has been developed with JAVA 8 and Spring Boot v2.3.4.